Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: Related Work

+\textbf{Graph Neural Networks (GNNs)} are machine-learning techniques designed specifically for graph data.
+These methods aim to find a low-dimensional vector representation for each node, enabling efficient processing for various network mining tasks.
+GNNs can be broadly classified into two categories: spatial-based and spectral-based approaches~\cite{wu2020comprehensive}.
+Spatial-based GNNs directly propagate and aggregate information in the spatial domain.
+From this viewpoint, GCN~\cite{gcn} can be interpreted as aggregating one-hop neighbor information in each layer.
+GAT~\cite{gat} leverages attention mechanisms to learn aggregation weights.

+Spectral-based GNNs utilize spectral graph convolutions/filters designed in the spectral domain.
+ChebNet~\cite{Chebnet} employs Chebyshev polynomials to approximate filters.
+GCN~\cite{gcn} simplifies the Chebyshev filter by utilizing a first-order approximation.
+APPNP~\cite{appnp} uses Personalized PageRank (PPR) to determine the filter weights.
+GPR-GNN~\cite{gprgnn} learns polynomial filters by employing gradient descent on the polynomial weights.
+BernNet~\cite{bernnet} utilizes the Bernstein basis for approximating graph convolutions, enabling the learning of arbitrary graph filters.
+JacobiConv~\cite{jacobi} and ChebNetII~\cite{chebnetii} use Jacobi polynomials and Chebyshev interpolation, respectively, to learn filters.
+OptBasisGNN~\cite{optbasis} first computes the optimal polynomial bases and then uses them to learn filters.
+However, all these methods are designed for homogeneous graphs and do not perform optimally on heterogeneous graphs.

-\begin{enumerate} \item[$\bullet$] \textbf{The HGNNs driven by predetermined meta-paths:} HAN~\cite{han} utilizes a hierarchical attention mechanism to aggregate both node features and semantic information with multiple meta-paths selected by human experts.
-HetGNN~\cite{hetgnn} first employs random walks to generate node neighbors and subsequently aggregates the features of these neighbors.
-MAGNN~\cite{magnn}, similar to HAN, uses manually-selected meta-paths.
-It encodes all the information from the paths rather than solely focusing on the endpoints.
-SeHGNN~\cite{sehgnn} utilizes predetermined meta-paths to pre-compute neighbor aggregations and uses a transformer-based approach to fuse features.
+\textbf{Heterogeneous Graph Neural Networks (HGNNs)} are explicitly developed to address the challenges posed by heterogeneous graphs.
+HGNNs can be broadly categorized into meta-path-based and meta-path-free HGNNs~\cite{sehgnn}.
+Meta-path-based HGNNs propagate and aggregate neighbor features using selected meta-paths.
+HAN~\cite{han} uses a hierarchical attention mechanism with multiple meta-paths for aggregating node features and semantic information.
+HetGNN~\cite{hetgnn} employs random walks to generate node neighbors and aggregates their features.
+MAGNN~\cite{magnn} encodes information from manually selected meta-paths instead of just focusing on endpoints.
+SeHGNN~\cite{sehgnn} utilizes predetermined meta-paths for neighbor aggregations and applies a transformer-based approach.